Skip to main content

 Cause: Excessive wear can occur from frequently overpowering the TillerClutch without first clicking the lever to release the clutch.
 The clutch is meant to grip the line firmly, so forced slippage can eventually abrade and wear out the outer jacket of the line.

-Solution: Develop a habit of clicking the lever “off” while making steering corrections.
-You will also find that you get a better sense of how the boat is sailing without friction in the steering.
+Solution: Develop a habit of clicking the lever “off” to make steering corrections.
+You will also find that you get a better sense of how the boat is sailing without the friction.

 Issue: The TillerClutch is slipping frequently under sail.
 Infrequent slipping is acceptable and can help protect boat rudder from overloading.
-But, too much slippage can fray the line.
-There are four possible causes.
+But too much slippage can fray the line.
+There are five possible causes.

-Solution: Install a replacement control line from our website, or make your own from one of these approved replacement ropes available internationally. - Cause: Damaged TillerClutch.
+Solution: Install a replacement control line from com, or make your own as instructed below.

 Solution: If your TillerClutch is damaged, broken, or malfunctioning in any way, please contact us regarding our limited lifetime warranty.